gato-omega/cocooned_deeply_nested/README.md

 # README

+*Note:* The current branch you are looking at (i.e. `cocooned-2.0.4`) has already fixed the original issue https://github.com/notus-sh/cocooned/issues/47.
+See the `main` branch for the original code before the fix where the issue presented itself.

 This app was built as a minimal reproducible example of deeply nested cocoons for usage with the cocooned gem and companion npm package from: https://github.com/notus-sh/cocooned/ when using with hotwired/stimulus and `esbuild`.